Easy Sweet & Sour Chicken

 Instructions

-• Cut chicken breast into cubes, then season evenly with 1 tsp black pepper, tarragon, 1/2 tsp ground ginger, 1/2 tsp garlic powder, and 1/2 tsp salt.
-Set it to the side.
+• Cut chicken breast into cubes.
+Season evenly with 1 tsp black pepper, ground ginger, 1/2 tsp garlic powder, and 1/2 tsp salt.

-• In a bowl, add egg and whisk (paid link) and set to the side.
-In a large bowl, add flour, 1/2 tsp black pepper, 1/2 tsp garlic powder, and 1/2 tsp salt into a separate large bowl, then whisk (paid link) and set to the side.
-Coat chicken in egg mixture, then coat in the flour mixture.
-Set it to the side.
+• In a bowl, add eggs and whisk (paid link), and set to the side.
+In a second bowl, add the cornstarch.
+Add flour, 1/2 tsp black pepper, 1/2 tsp garlic powder, and 1/2 tsp salt in a large bowl.
+Whisk (paid link) and set to the side.
+Coat chicken in cornstarch, and egg mixture, then coat in the flour mixture.

 • Add cooking oil to a frying pan at high heat and pan-fry chicken for 4 to 6 minutes.
-REmove from heat and place on rack or paper towel.
+Remove from heat and drain on a rack or paper towel.

 • Place cooked chicken into the sauce and coat well.
-Serve immediately with Success Rice.
+Service with rice (optional).

 Notes